 Is a Premade Logo Right for My Small Business?

 Let me start by saying, I’ve read and heard all the views out there on the topic of premade logos — unfortunately, most of it negative.
-Although I can agree to an extent with some of the opinions against it, I believe that when we consider it in the larger context of the startup journey; we can see that there’s a proper place for premade logos in the small business sphere, and that it can actually give you the boost you need to get started.
+Although I can agree to an extent with some of the opinions against it, I believe that when we consider it in the context of the small business journey; we can see that there’s a proper place for premade logos, and that it can actually give you the boost you need to get started.

 So, here goes my honest take on the topic.
-I encourage you to read on with your own business in mind, as you are really the only one who can decide what the right fit is for your needs.
+I encourage you to read on with your own business in mind, as you are really the only one who can decide what the right fit is for you.

 Here’s what we’ll cover in this post: